 Also among the toppers is Ameya Patil, from Andheri, with 311 marks.
 He said he could have performed better had he completed the Main exam in time.
 He said, “Though the question paper was only a bit difficult than last year’s, there were quite a few errors in the Maths and Physics sections, due to which students ended up losing much time.”

-- JEE Advanced 2018: Mock tests released at jeeadv.ac.in
+- JEE Advanced 2018 registration closes tomorrow, apply at jeeadv.ac.in

-- JEE main 2018: Application process begins at jeemain.nic.in
+- JEE Advanced 2018: Registration begins at jeeadv.ac.in

 With a score of 305, Sahurauya Pandey from Navi Mumbai, says he challenged a wrong question in Math paper after the release of the exam answer key on April 18 and feels he got a bonus for that.
 A bronze medalist in the International Maths Olympiad, this budding mathematician is also eyeing IIT Mumbai.
 Thane resident Dimple Kochar with 291 marks, credits her successful performance to her brother, an IIT B graduate, who helped her “sit through the hard work and pressure involved in the JEE preparation” and was always by her side.